msteadman/Dot-Files/README.md

 # Dot-Files

-Backup important .files
+Backup the important and useful bits of .files

-Use rsync or something like [dotfiles](https://github.com/jbernard/dotfiles "github: jbernard/dotfiles") to manage the files.